annleefores/cruddur/journal/week0.md

 ### Create Conceptual Design

-Using shapes and arrows to create a conceptual design the project.
+Using shapes and arrows to create a conceptual design of the project.

 #### Diagram I created while learning